rnkn/fountain-mode/README.md

 The following features are supported:

-- syntax highlighting for sluglines and forced sluglines
+- syntax highlighting for sluglines, forced sluglines, section headings, synopses, and notes
 - auto-indentation for character, parenthetical, dialogue and transition elements (display only, does not modify file contents)
 - notes (comments)